turri21/SuperCassetteVision_Senhor/Readme.md

 ## Known issues
 Pressing the PAUSE button hangs the ROM, because the audio chip is not yet implemented.
 Hence, the button has been disabled for now.

-Video:
-- The background glitches excessively due to VDC reads/writes.

 Cartridge emulation: Currently hard-wired for a 32K ROM, no RAM.
 Smaller ROMs can be loaded but won't alias, and so may not work.

 ## TODOs